llpeterson/scaling/problem.rst

 While the Internet continues to grow in size, it also needs to evolve its functionality.
-The final sections of this chapter cover some significant enhancements to the Internet's capabilities.
+The final sections of this chapter cover some significant enhancements to the Internet’s capabilities.
 The first, multicast, is an enhancement of the basic service model.
 We show how multicast—the ability to deliver the same packets to a group of receivers efficiently—can be incorporated into an internet, and we